learn-co-curriculum/react-hooks-props-basics-lab/README.md

 ## Introduction

+Previously, we had been importing some data directly into each component that needed it using `import`.
+When we're working with React, it's we'll often access data by passing it down as a `prop` rather than importing it.
+This will be particularly true once we start working with data from external sources, such as APIs.

-In this lab, you'll write React components and render them dynamically based on information they receive from their parent components.
+In this lab, you'll write React components and render them dynamically based on `props` they receive from their parent components.
 This will enable us to use components as templates with the ability to render variable content.

 We'll continue building the portfolio site we started in the previous labs, and